AmsterdamUniversityPress/content-loading/updatingjournalspricelist.md

 ## 1. edit web page

 1. Go to the [web page in question](https://qa.aup-online.com/how-to-subscribe) and log in as site admin.
 2. Click on the edit symbol below the text on the page.
-(This symbol is easily overlooked so look well).
+(This symbol is easily overlooked so look closely).
 3. Edit the text.
-To this in HTML so you know what you are doing.
+Do this in HTML so you know what you are doing.
 4. Change the URL, for example from `https://www.aup-online.com/upload/GeneralDocs/2023AUPJournalsPriceListTEST.pdf` to `https://www.aup-online.com/upload/GeneralDocs/2024AUPJournalsPriceListTEST.pdf`.
 Make sure the URL corresponds to the file name!
 5. Save and publish.